-Some airlines will refund tickets — even nonrefundable ones — as a goodwill gesture when your travel companion dies.
+Some airlines will refund tickets — even nonrefundable ones — as a goodwill gesture when your travel companion dies or if the person you were traveling to visit dies.
 Most airlines have internal (nonpublished) policies governing these refunds.
 If you need to request this type of refund, you will also need to provide written evidence of your companion’s death.

 There is no guarantee an airline will refund a nonrefundable ticket even if you can prove someone died.